steinmel/Travis-CI-Testrepository/README.md

 # Travis-CI-Testrepository
-This is a repository to run it in travis CI
+This is a repository to run it in Travis CI.
+Author is Melanie Steiner.
+Created December 2017.